chippyash/Assembler-Builder-Pattern/README.md

 A commercial license is available for this software library, please contact the author.
-It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercial works.
+It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercially distributable works.

 ## History